 Conversational marketing is the ability to have 1:1 personal conversations with your customers across multiple channels.

-Conversational marketing is similar to voice marketing, but Conversational Marketing implies a more personalized conversation (not only on the phone but also in instant messengers, chat rooms on the website, and in other channels).
-During the conversation, both parties benefit from:
+Conversational marketing is similar to voice marketing, but Conversational Marketing implies a more personalized conversation (not only on the phone but also in instant messengers, chat rooms on the website, and other channels).
+During the discussion, both parties benefit from:

 - the company forms an accurate idea of its audience and ways of interacting with them, collects a database of hot leads;

-- the client has the opportunity to get answers to his questions, he feels taken care of, and his/her importance.
+- the client can get answers to his questions; he feels taken care of.

 11. Email Marketing

-Email marketing is the use of email to interact with your audience.
-Marketers collect a database of email addresses of potential customers and draw up a content plan that includes interesting information, polls, and offers.
+Email marketing uses email to interact with your audience.
+Marketers collect a database of email addresses of potential customers and draw up a content plan that includes exciting information, polls, and offers.